mojolicious/mojo.js/docs/Rendering.md

 app.start();
 ```

-A skeleton for a full [npm](https://npmjs.org) compatible plugin can also be generated with the `create-plugin`
+A skeleton for a full [npm](https://npmjs.org) compatible plugin can also be generated with the command
-command.
-We recommend the use of a `mojo-plugin-*` naming prefix to make the package easier to identify.
+`npm create @mojojs/plugin`.
+We recommend the use of a `mojo-plugin-*` naming prefix to make the package easier to
+identify.

 ```
 $ mkdir mojo-plugin-caching-helpers
 $ cd mojo-plugin-caching-helpers
+$ npm create @mojojs/plugin -- mojo-plugin-caching-helpers
-$ npm install @mojojs/core
+$ npm install
-$ npx mojo create-plugin mojo-plugin-caching-helpers
 ```

 The generated test file `test/basic.js` uses [tap](https://www.npmjs.com/package/tap) by default and contains enough